Playboy-gg/CodeAssist-Unofficial/README.md

 # ⚠️ Project Discontinued ⚠️

 This repository is no longer maintained.
-Development has moved to a new repository: [DexMerge & Jar2Dex](https://github.com/Wadamzmail/CodeAssist-Pro)
+Development has moved to a new repository: [CodeAssist-Pro](https://github.com/Wadamzmail/CodeAssist-Pro)

 Please visit the new repo for the latest code, releases, and issues.